AmitCohen3/Accessorize-in-the-dark/README.md

 1. Capture NIR images of the attacker: Take around 20 Near-Infrared (NIR) images of the attacker, ensuring slight head rotations during capture.
 The attacker should wear eyeglasses frames with four bright points.
 (This requirement can be bypassed by setting USE_PERSPECTIVE in consts.py to false.)

 2. Capture a VIS image: Take a single VIS image of the attacker.
+This is needed to add the subject to the dataset's gallery.

 3. Preprocess images: Crop to 224x224 and center both the NIR and VIS images of the attacker's face.
 It can be done using CropFaces.py in the preprocess folder.